National Advisory Council (India)

-The National Advisory Council (NAC) of India was a body set up by the first United Progressive Alliance (UPA) government to advise the Prime Minister of India Manmohan Singh.
-Sonia Gandhi served as its chairperson for much of the tenure of the UPA.
-It's aim was to assist the Prime Minister in achieving and monitoring missions and goals.
+The National Advisory Council (NAC) was an advisory body set up by the first United Progressive Alliance (UPA) government in 2004 to advise the Prime Minister of India, Manmohan Singh.
+Sonia Gandhi served as its chairperson for much of the tenure of the UPA government.
+Its aim was to assist the Prime Minister in achieving and monitoring missions and goals.

 History

 The NAC was set up on 4 June 2004 by prime minister Manmohan Singh, during the tenure of the first UPA government.